 - 1. Find appropriate PO at your institute - 2.
 Send brief email asking to set up a time to discuss your proposal - Attach a 1-page specific aims or a brief description training goals, sponsors, and research idea - 3.
 On the phone, briefly review your project and training goals - 4.
-Ask specific questions about your project: - Is research in line with the Institute's priorities? (read website first) - Advice about the training aims?
+Ask specific questions about your project: - Is research in line with the Institute's priorities? - Advice about the training aims?
 (E.g., Do they support projects that use CBPR?
-Qualitative vs. quantitative approaches?) - Any unique issues or concerns about your project (e.g., sponsor/cosponsor)? - Any other advice?
+Qualitative vs. quantitative approaches?) - Any unique issues about your project (e.g., sponsor/cosponsor)? - Any other advice?